 Through it, the digital proof of Kim Sol’s crimes mobilized the local police to catch him.
 However, he sensed it right away and seeks Yi-gang for vengeance.
 Miraculously, on the brink of being killed, an onslaught of mountain rocks stops and kills Kim Sol for good.

-A year later, Team Haedong branch meet on top of the sunrise viewing point to facilitate the hikers.
+A year later, Team Haedong branch meets on top of the sunrise viewing point to facilitate the hikers.
 Hyun-jo is also seen taking pictures of the hikers while exchanging meaningful gazes with Yi-gang.

 Jirisan Quick Plot Recap